Fostering student success

 Encourage them to get involved

 Enrichment and extracurricular activities offer important learning opportunities that complement more formal education.
 Such activities promote self-discovery and help students develop and strengthen skills such as leadership, creativity, goal-setting, teamwork, time-management and problem-solving while contributing to a sense of belonging and providing the opportunity to explore new interests.
 Depending on their interests, students can participate in one or more of the over 100 clubs that are formed each year.
-Learn more about student life and enrichment opportunities and the Marianopolis Student Union.

-The College also offers a wealth of opportunities for sports, athletics and recreational activities.
+The College also offers a wealth of athletics and recreational activities.
 Every Marianopolis student is eligible to join or create an intramural team, and tryouts take place every year to form intercollegiate teams.
 Student athletes classified as Espoir, Relève, Élite or Excellence by their sports federation can register with Sport-Études for support in balancing their academic and training schedule to allow them to continue their athletic training and competitions while completing their studies at Marianopolis.